nizarpik2/estacionapp-mvp/README.md

-# frontend-sample-app
+# estacionapp-mvp
-Basic Frontend Development Environment to start an app with Webpack
+MVP for estacionapp, an app for vehicle parking payment.
+Based entirely on [this](https://github.com/alexarenasf/frontend-sample-app) repository.

 This repo includes `Webpack` to start an environment to build frontend views using `React`.